Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 For example, key members of your support team can write articles on common customer issues, and those from the product team can check the accuracy of the product-related information.
 Writers can create content from scratch, while editors can edit them for clarity.

-You can also assign project managers to overview the entire process and address challenges, if any.
+You can also assign project managers to oversee the entire process and address any challenges.
 Working collaboratively towards a common goal will help expedite the process and bring impeccable results.

 Some of the best knowledge base software offers pre-defined statuses such as – In Progress and Ready for Review”.
 You can also create a unique custom status matching the current stage of the article.

-Assigning statuses to articles keeps everyone informed about where an article is stuck in the process, what’s pending review, and what’s good to go.
+Assigning statuses to articles informs everyone about where an article is stuck in the process, what’s pending review, and what’s good to go.
 Such transparency is indispensable for the review process to deliver efficient results.

-Besides, asking customers for feedback is a great strategy to make them feel valued and heard.
-When they realize their concerns are being heard, they will be more than happy to stick with your company for a long time.
+Besides, asking customers for feedback is a great strategy for making them feel valued and heard.
+When they realize their concerns are being heard, they will be more than happy to stay with your company for a long time.

 Most knowledge base tools provide built-in feedback forms and surveys that can be embedded inside every article.
 Right after reading an article, customers can fill out the form by answering a simple question – “Did you find the answer helpful”?